vipinvkmenon/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

 We provide a configuration for debugging the `btptf` commands in VS Code.
 The configuration is available in the `.vscode` directory as `launch.json`

-Here is an example on how to debug the command `btptf create-json`:
+Here is an example of how to debug the command `btptf create-json`:

 1. Set a breakpoint in the file `cmd/createJson.go` in the run section of the command: